bezzad/BashChatDEMO/README.md

-# BashSecureChat
+# Bash Chat DEMO
-A web project for Secure chat in bash GUI
+A web project for chat in bash GUI